wp-plugins/gravity-forms-toolbar/readme.txt

 == Screenshots ==

 1. Gravity Forms Toolbar in default state (running with WordPress 3.3+ here)
-2. Gravity Forms Toolbar in action - primary level (running with WordPress 3.3+ here)
+2. Gravity Forms Toolbar in action - a secondary level - form management (running with WordPress 3.3+ here)
+3. Gravity Forms Toolbar in action - a third level, for the official (and some third-party) Add-Ons (running with WordPress 3.3+ here)
-3. Gravity Forms Toolbar in action - a secondary level (running with WordPress 3.3+ here)
+4. Gravity Forms Toolbar in action - a secondary level - docs (running with WordPress 3.3+ here)
-4. Gravity Forms Toolbar in action - a third level, for the official (and some third-party) Add-Ons (running with WordPress 3.3+ here)
+5. Gravity Forms Toolbar in action - a primary level - notification of new entries & updates (running with WordPress 3.3+ here)
-5. Gravity Forms Toolbar - Notification of new entries on top-level (running with WordPress 3.3+ here)
+6. Gravity Forms Toolbar in action - notification of new entries & updates on top-level (running with WordPress 3.3+ here)
-6. Gravity Forms Toolbar - Little admin settings page (running with WordPress 3.3+ here)
+7. Gravity Forms Toolbar - little admin settings page of the plugin (running with WordPress 3.3+ here)

 == Changelog ==

+= 1.3 =
+* *Further enhancements and additions for plugin's own settings/features:*
+ * NEW: Display notifications when new Gravity Forms plugin update is available.
+ * NEW: Settings to control menu items notifications display for updates and unread entries.
+ * NEW: Toolbar menu item for Gravity Forms Toolbar plugin settings.
+* *Extended add-on and resources support:*
+ * NEW: Added support for newly released official "Authorize.Net Add-On"
+ * NEW: Added *Gravity Forms News Planet* feed link to resource links (you can also access this from here: http://friendfeed.com/gravityforms-news)
+* *Other stuff:*
+ * CHANGE: Changed wording from "Gravity Forms Main Settings" to just "Plugin Settings"
+ * IMPROVEMENT: For WordPress 3.3+ changed display of resource links group: now at the bottom, below settings links and in WP 3.3 group style :)
+ * CODE: No longer loading CSS styles or menu items for not logged-in users when plugins like "GD Press Tools" are active (which have options to show toolbar / admin bar also for visitors...)
+ * CODE: Minor code/ code documenation tweaks.
+ * UPDATE: Updated readme.txt file and all screenshots.
+* *Translations related:*
+ * NEW: Added possibility for custom and update-secure language files for this plugin - just upload them to `/wp-content/languages/gravity-forms-toolbar/` (just create this folder) - this enables you to use complete custom wording or translations.
+ * NEW: Added Serbian translations by Dev4Press :)
+ * UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.2.1 =
 * BUGFIX: Fixed capability issue for displaying plugin's options page when "Members" plugin is installed